Alcohol & Other Drug Policy

 Incidents not involving alcohol or other drugs are not considered part of this policy, but they may be considered when determining the outcome of alcohol and other drug violations.
 Similarly, alcohol and other drug violations may be considered when determining the outcome of cases not involving alcohol or other drugs.

 Marijuana remains illegal under federal law and there remains evidence that the use and abuse of marijuana can impact one’s health.
 As such, even though marijuana possession and use have been legalized in the state of Maine, the use, possession, and distribution of marijuana on campus remain prohibited except for those with a medical written certification that is valid in the state of Maine.
 For those with a valid written certification, all other campus policies (such as the prohibition on smoking in residence halls) still apply.
+If medical marijuana is used in a manner that violates other campus policies, the marijuana and paraphernalia may be subject to confiscation and the student may be subject to a conduct violation.

 Level I Violation